Find Affordable College Courses

 While working on their degree, economics majors at Seton Hall accumulate an average of around $23,000 in student debt.

-Drew University landed the #10 spot in the 2023 rankings for the best economics programs.
-Located in the suburb of Madison, Drew is a private not-for-profit school with a small student population.
+Drew University came in at #10 in this year’s edition of the Best Economics Schools in New Jersey ranking.
+Located in the large suburb of Madison, Drew is a private not-for-profit college with a small student population.

 After completing their degree, economics graduates from Drew carry an average student debtload of $25,974.